| Case Studies

 Enviroschools and University links

-In Christchurch a new round of Eco My Flat will soon be under way at Canterbury University, using material from our programme to help equip the student flats for their actions during the first Semester.
+Students can get involved too.
+In Christchurch Eco My Flat is run at Canterbury University, using material from our programme to help equip the student flats for their actions during the first Semester.
 Read about this at their competition webpage and see UC's new E-booklet for students which is a great starter. < http://www.sustain.canterbury.ac.nz/ecomyflat/Eco_My_Flat_booklet.pdf >

 They like us!